Surigao City: Transportation

 Motorized tricycles, an indigenous form of auto- rickshaw that can accommodate about six passengers, is mainly the mode of transport in the city.
 Buses and jeepneys follow fixed routes to outlying barangays, towns and neighboring provinces.
 The city is also served by outrigger water taxis called pump boats that follow scheduled sea routes to island barangays.
 Larger vessels called Lantsa have scheduled trips to Siargao, Dinagat and Bucas Grande.
 Regular ferry service connects the city to ports in Southern Leyte, Cebu, Manila and Agusan del Norte.
 There are direct flights to Manila and Cebu originating from the city's airport with occasional chartered flights to Siargao, Butuan and Tandag.

 The city is the northernmost terminus of the Pan-Philippine Highway (AH26) in Mindanao.
 Buses from its integrated Land Transport Terminal provide direct trips to Ormoc, Tacloban, Legazpi, Manila, Butuan, Tandag, Davao and Bislig (Mangagoy).
 Among the bus companies serving this terminal includes Bachelor Express, Philtranco, Davao Metro Shuttle, PP Bus Line and Surigao Express.

 Completed in 2007, the San Juan-Lipata Coastal Road connects the Port of Lipata to downtown Surigao, cutting travel time in half.
 It includes a series of bridges across barangays San Juan and Sabang, including Banahaw bridge, which spans the Surigao tidal basin.

-A new diversion road, connecting Sabang to National Highway AH26, will help decongest the main access to the city once completed.
+A new diversion road, connecting Sabang to National Highway AH26, will help decongest the main access to the city once completed, although it remained unfinished indefinitely.